sirupsen/vim-execrus/README.md

 ### Execution lanes

-Execurus supports an arbitary amount of `execution lanes`.
-When you add a plugin with `g:AddExecurusPlugin` by default it is added to the `default` lane.
+Execrus supports an arbitary amount of `execution lanes`.
+When you add a plugin with `g:AddExecrusPlugin` by default it is added to the `default` lane.
 Likewise, when you call `g:Execrus` with no arguments, it defaults to execute from the `default` lane.
 However, you can create and bind more lanes, e.g. say we wanna look up whatever is under the cursor with `ri` in a Ruby file.
 We want